 - Plastics pose distinct risks to human health at every stage of their lifecycle.
-All arising from harmful chemicals released during raw material extraction and manufacturing.
-In addition, exposure to chemical additives during use.
+All as a result arising from harmful chemicals released during raw material extraction and manufacturing.
+In addition and especially due to exposure of chemical additives during use.
 More noteworthy, the pollution of the environment and our food that can result as plastics enter the waste stream.

 - Most noteworthy are Microplastic particles.
 These are like fragments and fibers.
 They can enter the body through contact, ingestion, or inhalation.
 Also they may be contributing to a wide range of health impacts.
 All as a result of their small size and ability to penetrate tissues and cells.
 Most interestingly, all as a consequence of the complex burdens of the chemicals they can carry.